khasanovasad/dotnet-mentoring-submissions/README.md

-## Module name: .NET Basic Mentoring Program for EPAM Employees
+Submissions for .NET Basic Mentoring Program for EPAM Employees
 ### Run from Nov.
 24, 2021 - Apr.
 08, 2022

 ### Modules